AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. Open a terminal.

-1. Clean up all SSH sessions for each web nodes of the cluster.
+1. Clean up all SSH sessions for each web node of the cluster.

    ```bash
    ssh USERNAME@CLUSTER.ent.magento.cloud 'rm /run/platform/USERNAME/xdebug.sock'